LogitTrace: Detecting Benchmark Contamination via Layerwise Logit Trajectories: Methodology

 \subsection{Feature Construction}

 For each sample $(x,a)$, we identify the first generation position corresponding to the answer and extract trajectories across the first $T$ layers.
-The feature vector at layer $\ell$ is constructed by concatenating the digit probabilities, entropy, max confidence, and their first-order temporal differences:
+At each layer $\ell$, we concatenate digit probabilities, entropy, maximum digit probability, and their first-order differences:

 where $\Delta$ denotes first-order temporal differences, e.g., $\Delta H_\ell = H_\ell - H_{\ell-1}$.
-This results in a multichannel sequence representation $X \in \mathbb{R}^{C \times T}$, with $C=24$ channels (12 raw features and 12 difference features).
+This results in a multichannel sequence representation $X \in \mathbb{R}^{C \times T}$, with $C=24$ channels: 12 raw features and 12 difference features.

-Our feature design was guided by an empirical investigation.
-We initially hypothesized that contaminated samples would simply ``lock onto" the correct digit with high confidence much earlier in the forward pass.
-However, we found this was an oversimplification, as multiple digits often remain active across layers even for clean samples.
-This led to our core insight: the signal of memorization is not a single, early decision, but rather \textbf{the entire activation pattern itself}, i.e., how the probabilities of all digits evolve, compete, and resolve across the model's depth.
-Rather than hand-crafting rules to capture this complex dynamic, we construct features that represent the full trajectory and defer to a learned discriminator to find the distinguishing signals.
-This design directly tests whether these internal trajectories contain a reliable and detectable footprint of memorization.